wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 12 Inasmuch as they kept the men stolen from the ships of Columbia in bondage many years, and caused them to fight the battles of the king, even against their own brethren ! neither gave they unto them silver or gold, but many stripes.

-13 Now the men of Columbia were not like unto the slaves of Britain ; neither were their backs hardened unto the whip, as were the servants of the king; therefore they murmured, and their murmurings have been heard.
+13 Now the men of Columbia were not like unto the slaves of Britain ; neither were their backs hardened unto the whip, as were the servants of the king ; therefore they murmured, and their murmurings have been heard.

 [18]